toggledbits/ezmqtt/README.md

 *ezmqtt* is a gateway between Ezlo hubs and MQTT brokers.
 It enables you to use your Ezlo hub with MQTT-compatible subsystems and applications like *Node-RED* and others.
 It monitors the hub for state changes and publishes them as MQTT topics.

+    ezmqtt/tele/device/83827728388438a/item/dimmer 50         # published when dimmer set to 50%
+    ezmqtt/set/device/83827728388438a/item/dimmer 0           # changes the dimmer to off (0%)
+    ezmqtt/tele/device/3789348572888a0/item/freeze_alarm freeze_detected      # published when freeze sensor is tripped
+    ezmqtt/cmd/hub/reboot     # commands the hub to reboot

+* All devices and items are published.
+* House mode changes, including pending change, are published.
+* Hub state changes are published.
+* Devices may be commanded by setting item values (the Ezlo model) through published topics.
+* Any Ezlo API method can be run through a published topic.
+* Connects to API through local interface or Ezlo cloud relay (configurable).
+* Works with Ezlo Plus, Secure, Atom, and PlugHub.

 This is a community supported project.
 If you find *ezmqtt* useful, please consider making a donation at [https://www.toggledbits.com/donate](https://www.toggledbits.com/donate) (PayPal, BTC), and thank you in advance for your support.
 I am not affiliated with Ezlo Innovation, just a long-time independent developer in the IoT space who likes to make cool tools.

 ## Installation